Conditional moments of noncausal alpha-stable processes and the prediction of bubble crash odds: Introduction

 \section{Introduction}

 Dynamic models often admit solution processes for which the current value of the variable is a function of future values of an independent error process.
-Such solutions, called \textit{anticipative}, have attracted increasing attention in the financial and econometric literatures.
-In particular, anticipative processes have been shown to be convenient for modelling speculative bubbles \cite{cav17,fri17,gjm16,gz17,hec16,hec17a,hec17b, hen15} (see also \cite{and09,che17,lan11,lan13}).
-However, lack of knowledge about the predictive distribution of anticipative processes is impeding the ability to forecast them, thus limiting their use in practical applications.
-Partial results have been obtained in \cite{gz17} for the anticipative stable AR(1), defined as the stationary solution of
+Such solutions, called \textit{anticipative} or \textit{noncausal}, have attracted increasing attention in the financial and econometric literatures.
+In particular, noncausal processes have been found convenient for modelling locally explosive phenomena in financial time series such as speculative bubbles, while featuring heavy-tailed marginals and conditional heteroscedastic effects [\cite{bns19, cav17,fri17,gj18,gz17,hs19}, Hecq et al. (2016, 2017a,b), \cite{hen15}] (see also \cite{che17,lns12}, Lanne and Saikkonen (2011, 2013)).
+Figure \ref{fig:traj_ar1} depicts a typical simulated path of an elementary noncausal process, the $\alpha$-stable noncausal AR(1), featuring multiple bubbles.